yeatmanlab/roar-infosec/employee-lifecycle/offboarding-checklist.md

 - [ ] General Cleanup
   - [ ] Review and reassign any tasks or projects the employee was responsible for.
-  - [ ] Ensure that any ROAR data on personal devices has been deleted or destroyed.
+  - [ ] Employee attests that any ROAR data on personal devices has been deleted or destroyed.
   - [ ] Ensure that all ROAR devices and physical security passes are returned.

+## Developer Integrations

+- [ ] Sentry
+  - [ ] Remove the employee's Sentry account or revoke access to projects.
+  - [ ] Reassign monitoring tasks previously managed by the employee.

+- [ ] Cypress Cloud
+  - [ ] Remove the employee's access to Cypress Cloud.
+  - [ ] Transfer ownership of any tests or projects managed by the employee.

+- [ ] Namecheap
+  - [ ] Transfer ownership/management of any ROAR domains.
+  - [ ] Remove access to ROAR domains.

+- [ ] Qualys
+  - [ ] Transfer ownership/management of any ROAR applications.
+  - [ ] Remove access to ROAR applications.

+- [ ] Beagle Security
+  - [ ] Transfer ownership/management of any ROAR applications.
+  - [ ] Remove access to ROAR applications.